simon-cmyk/micro-Lie-theory-exploration/README.md

 ![gif example](manim/media/videos/3Dmanifold/480p15/Example.gif)

-This project delve into the paper by [Sola](http:
+This project delve into the paper by [Sola et al.](http://arxiv.org/abs/1812.01537).
-//arxiv.org/abs/1812.01537).
 At the core is the implementation from [manifpy](https://github.com/artivis/manif).

 ## Structure

-We have visualized examples from manifpy (NB. not done the simulation ourselves).
+We have visualized examples from manifpy (NB. already made).
 These can be found in ́`Localization.ipynb` and `SAM.ipynb`.
 We also have tried to visualize the mapping between log and exp.
 Both in the 3d and 2d case.
 This shows in `exp_and_log_map.ipynb`.
 Lastly we tried to show a simple use case of lie theory in Interpolating poses, `Interpolation.ipynb`.
 We also experimented with manim, but it was to difficult and not our main focus.
 This can be found in the `manim` folder.